Keyboard shortcuts

 Build documentation.

-This is a variant of cargo doc that also renders contracts (requires and ensures), logic functions, and predicates.
+This is a variant of cargo doc that also renders contracts (requires and ensures) and logic functions.

 clean